MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-guide.md

    - **Resource name prefix**: When you deploy this guided scenario, several resources are automatically created.
 To distinguish the items used in this deployment, add a prefix:

-     - **Enter a resource prefix name**: Enter some text that will be at the beginning of the items created.
+     - **Enter a resource prefix name**: Enter some text to put at the beginning of the items created.
 For example, enter `Windows 365 Boot`.
 All resources created will be named something like **Windows 365 Boot Boot to Cloud Autopilot**.

 2. Select **Next**.